swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 }
 ```

 Due to rules about actor and class init/deinit, when we `return nil` from a failable initializer, its deinitializer *does not run* (!).
-Because of this, we cannot rely on the deinit to resign the ID as we'd leave an un-used, but still registered identity hanging in the actor system, and the `resignID` is injected just before the "failing return" from such initializer.
+Because of this, we cannot rely on the deinit to resign the ID as we'd leave an un-used, but still registered identity hanging in the actor system, and the `resignID` is injected just before the "failing return" from such an initializer.
 This is done transparently, and neither distributed actor developers nor actor system developers need to worry about this: the ID is always resigned properly.

 > This does mean that `resignID` may be called without `actorReady` having ever been called!
 The system should react to this as it would to any usual resignID and free any resources associated with the identifier.

 Next, we need to discuss *throwing* initializers, and their multiple paths of execution.
-Again, rules about class and actor deinitialization, are tightly related to whether a type's `deinit` will be executed or not, so let us analyse the following example:
+Again, rules about class and actor deinitialization, are tightly related to whether a type's `deinit` will be executed or not, so let us analyze the following example:

 ```swift
 distributed actor DA {